 Yamaha P115 VS Casio Privia PX160 Comparison 🙂

-Our client requested us to compare the Casio PX150 with the Yamaha P115.
+Our visitor requested us to compare the Casio PX150 with the Yamaha P115.
 Casio PX160 came out shortly after he requested, so we will be comparing Yamaha P115 and Casio PX160 this time.

 Within the price range of 500-700 digital pianos, Yamaha P115 and Casio PX160 are the biggest rivals.